Sono Motors

-Sono Motors GmbH is a German company working on the development of the electric solar car Sono Sion.
+Sono Motors GmbH is a German company that developed electric solar car technology; the company went bankrupt in Q3 2026.
+It had developed the Sono Sion.
 A special feature of the vehicle designed by the company is solar cells embedded in the plastic body panels on both the roof and the sides.
 The electricity generated is fed into the traction battery and is said to be sufficient as an energy source for more than 5,000 kilometers per year.
 Sono Motors has been licensing this technology for use in buses and trucks since 2021.
 The company entered insolvency proceedings in 2023.